flutterwtf/VR-Player/README.md

   height: playerHeight,
 ),
 ```
-You must implement `onViewPlayerCreated` to receive player events.
+You should implement `onViewPlayerCreated` to receive player events.

 ```dart
 void onViewPlayerCreated(